Mike Pompeo Fast Facts

 April 26, 2018 - Confirmed and sworn in as the 70th US secretary of state.

-May 7-10, 2018 - Pompeo heads back to Pyongyang to finalize the agenda for the historical summit between the US and the Korean Peninsula.
-Three detained Americans -- Kim Dong Chul, Kim Hak-song and Kim Sang Duk, also known as Tony Kim -- were freed and arrived back at Joint Base Andrews with Pompeo, where they were greeted by Trump and first lady Melania Trump on board the plane.
+May 7-10, 2018 - Pompeo heads back to Pyongyang to finalize the agenda for the upcoming summit between the United States and the Korean Peninsula.
+Three detained Americans -- Kim Dong Chul, Kim Hak-song and Kim Sang Duk, also known as Tony Kim -- are freed and arrive back at Joint Base Andrews with Pompeo, where they are greeted by Trump and first lady Melania Trump on board the plane.

 May 30, 2018 - Pompeo meets with senior North Korean official Kim Yong Chol in New York ahead of the proposed summit between Trump and North Korean leader Kim Jong Un.
-Kim Chol is the most senior North Korean official to visit the US in 18 years.
+Kim Chol is the most senior North Korean official to visit the United States in 18 years.

+June 12, 2018 - Trump and Kim Jong Un meet in Singapore, marking the first meeting between a sitting US president and a North Korean leader.

+October 7, 2018 - Meets with North Korean leader Kim Jong Un in Pyongyang, in preparation for a second summit between Trump and Kim.